HeartPort logo

 To benefit from these innovative techniques, you can integrate the following steps into your daily routine:

 1. Try mirror therapy: Sit in front of a mirror and perform simple movements with the unaffected arm while watching your reflection.
-This technique may be particularly useful after neurological eventsevents such as strokes or accidents [1].
+This technique may be particularly useful after neurological events [1].

 2. Practice Tai Chi: Join a class or use online resources to perform Tai Chi exercises daily.
 These exercises can strengthen balance and coordination [2].